Nastel/TNT4J/README.md

 specified by a developer or set of correlators (across thread, application boundaries).
 Activities may have a set of under defined properties which are grouped into property snapshots (PropertySnapshot).
 * **Tracking Event** -- a message with associated start/stop time stamps, severity, user defined message, correlator, tag, location (such as
-GPS, server etc) and other event properties.
+GPS, server etc.) and other event properties.
 * **Property** -- a single user defined key, value, type pair for reporting custom metric or attribute.
 Properties can be packed into event, activity or snapshot.
 * **Property snapshot** -- a collection of properties with category, name and a time stamp associated with when snapshot is taken.